Table of Contents

 General Rule of Islamic Sharia

 The prayer area for Muslims is segregated from men and women.
 The Muslim men offer their prayer at a different place than Muslim women.

 For instance, if you visit any mosque, you will find that the female entrance to the mosque is separate from the male side entrance.

 When Hajj and Umrah pilgrims reach Makkah they ought to perform Tawaf and Saee around the Holy Kaaba.
 The Tawaf and Saee area cannot be segregated for males and females.

-However, the Prayer Area is.
-As soon as the Salah starts, tawaf is to be stopped and women ought to reach their designated Prayer Area which is separate from men.
-However, due to crowding, some women might not reach their place and offer their prayer to men.
+However, as soon as the Salah starts, tawaf is stopped and women ought to reach their designated prayer Area which is separate from men.

-In such a case, you might see a few women offering prayer with men; otherwise, women have been allotted a separate prayer area in the Grand Mosque.
-So those who say that Prayer Area is same in Makkah, they need to improve their knowledge.
+So those who say that Prayer Area is the same in Masjid-al-Haram, they need to improve their knowledge.